Skip to content

 An instances list is a list of every physical or notional item, idea, note, part, instruction, circuit, drawing element, thing, concept literally anything that describes how to build that harness or system.

 Instances lists are the single comprehensive source of truth for the product you are working on.
-Other documents like the Feature Tree, etc, build this list, and all output documentation are derived from it.
+Other inputs—especially build instructions (your Python script)—build this list, and all output documentation are derived from it.

 Columns